SiliconSquire/pypm/README.md

 4. When prompted, enter the username for which you want to install PyPM.

-5. The script will install all necessary dependencies and set up PyPM for the specified user.
+5. The script will install all necessary dependencies, set up PyPM for the specified user, and enable PyPM to start automatically on system boot.

 ## Usage